 We ventured on to the motel, while still talking about how cool it was to have met Nico.
 We checked in, and Michael took a look around the outside, where he saw a snake which was around 3 feet long.

 After checking under our beds to make sure there weren’t any snakes there, we showered off and headed to Walmart to stock up on some groceries and fruit for our ride tomorrow.
-After, we visited a local Mexican restaurant which was delicious and every bit authentic.
+After, we visited a local Mexican restaurant which was delicious.

 We’re both looking forward to a full night’s sleep tonight, before a ~67 mile day tomorrow which will put us in Grand Island, Nebraska.